gbgabiola/100DaysOfCode/r1-log.md

 ## Day 63: August 15, Wednesday
 **Today's Progress**: Learned more about the three different strategies or paths for a genuine software development.

+## Day 64: August 16, Thursday
+**Today's Progress**: Teaching Yourself chapter is done.
+Losing motivation as a self-taught developer is normal, but you need to find the things that motivates you or remember the enthusiasm you had before when you started learning that specific subject.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: